speeduino/wiki.js/configuration/ASE.md

 Overview
 --------

-Afterstart Enrichment (ASE) is a seperate fuel modifier that operates over and above the WUE for a fixed period of time after the engine first starts.
+Afterstart Enrichment (ASE) is a separate fuel modifier that operates over and above the WUE for a fixed period of time after the engine first starts.
 Typically this is a few seconds long period where a small enrichment can help the engine transition smoothly from cranking to idling.

 Settings
 --------